CTHRU/Hitrava/README.md

 generated in folder ./my_output_dir/json
 >python HiToStrava --json "motion path detail data.json" --from_date 2019-10-03 --output_dir my_output_dir/json

+Same as above, but also create an additional export file for each converted activity containing the raw JSON data of that activity from the motion path JSON file.
+>python HiToStrava --json "motion path detail data.json" --json_export --from_date 2019-10-03 --output_dir my_output_dir/json

 #### Single file conversion examples
 The example below converts extracted file HiTrack_12345678901212345678912 to HiTrack_12345678901212345678912.tcx in the ./output directory